joshua1571/terraformtest/README.md

 ### General Notes
 How will we maintain our terraform state?
-Just use terraform cloud for now Created TF_API_TOKEN from terraform cloud and added to terraformtest repo Need to get auth credentials for the github actions runner to my azure subscription Will need to create an azure service principal using the az command az account show - to view the current subscription in use az ad sp create-for-rbac --name terraformServicePrincipal --role Contributor add the resulting tokens to repo secrets
+Just use terraform cloud for now Need to create a CLI only workspace, otherwise this will conflict with the github actions runner Created TF_API_TOKEN from terraform cloud and added to terraformtest repo Need to get auth credentials for the github actions runner to my azure subscription az account list copy the value for "id" az account subscription show --subscription-id "<id>" az ad sp create-for-rbac --name "TF-ServicePrincipal" --role="Contributor" --scopes="/subscriptions/XXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXX" add the resulting secrets to either the terraform cloud variables or into the github repo as secrets
+ARM_CLIENT_ID: ${{ secrets.az_client_id }}
+ARM_CLIENT_SECRET: ${{ secrets.az_client_secret }}
+ARM_SUBSCRIPTION_ID: ${{ secrets.az_subscription_id }}
+ARM_TENANT_ID: ${{ secrets.az_tenant_id }}

+Problem: myTFResourceGroup already exists from a previous tfstate, need to import and run terraform init before continuing with new tfstate add resource to import.tf az group show --name myTFResourceGroup --query id --output tsv terraform import azurerm_resource_group.myTFResourceGroup <output_from_previous_command>

+Ran across a service principal permission issue, probably easier to delete previous resource group and start over

 ### Learning materials